Michelle Kwan: From 1998 to 2002 Olympics

 Kwan and Carroll decided to end their coaching relationship two days before the start of the 2001 Skate America competition.
 In interviews, Kwan said she needed to "take responsibility" for her skating.
 Coachless, Kwan arrived at the 2002 U.S. Championships in Los Angeles amid the media's scrutiny over her separation with Carroll and her season's inconsistencies.
 Kwan won the competition with a revived "Rachmaninoff" short program and a new "Scheherazade" program for her free skate, securing a place on the 2002 Olympic team.
 Joining her on the team were Sasha Cohen (second) and Sarah Hughes (third).
 The 21-year-old Kwan and Russia's Irina Slutskaya were favorites to win the gold.
 Kwan led after the short program, followed by Slutskaya, Cohen, and Hughes.
-In the free skate, Kwan two-footed her triple toe loop combination and fell on her triple flip, while Sarah Hughes skated a clean program.
-Kwan won the bronze medal behind Hughes and Slutskaya.
+In the free skate, Kwan two-footed her triple toe loop combination and fell on her triple flip, while Sarah Hughes skated a clean program and won the free skate.
+Kwan finished 3rd in the free skate, behind Hughes and Slutskaya, and as a result Kwan won the bronze medal behind Hughes and Slutskaya.
 Kwan's final event of the season was the 2002 Worlds, where she won the silver medal behind Slutskaya.